OmengU/quap/documentation/documentation.typ

 The last major area to explore in the implementation section is the logic behind the Game itself.
 While also making use of a small #acr("REST") #acr("API"), the majority of the communication between the various participants in a Game is handled with SignalR.
 Said communication is handled via a series of messages, which occur throughout the different stages of a Game.
 The following sequence diagram shows all messages in the chronological order they occur in.
 Details about the implementations of certain messages will be shown further down in this section.
 #figure(image("images/architecture/gameFlow.svg", height: 18cm), caption: [Game Flow Sequence Diagram], supplement: "Figure", kind: "image")
 === Models/DTOs
-similarity to the Quiz data, information about Games is also stored in Models and transmitted using #acr("DTO")s.
+similarity to the Quiz data, information about Games is also stored in Models and transmitted using #acrpl("DTO").
 To be specific, the addition of two new Models was required to properly structure the necessary data.

 The first of these is a Model for a Player of a Game.
 Its general composition is not that different from the Models shown in the Quiz Management section.
 One potentially noteworthy aspect is that the icon of a Player is not a custom image, as is the case with competing Quiz Game solutions.
 Instead, a string is used to store an Emoji as the icon.
 This is possible since they are no different from other Unicode characters.
 This also makes the application more versatile as it does not rely on a third-party library for this purpose.
 #code-snippet(caption: "Player Model")[